nuts-foundation/nuts-admin/README.md

 # nuts-admin
 Application which shows how to integrate with the Nuts node to administer identities.

+## Warning on authentication

+This application does not support authentication.
+Make sure to restrict access in any other case than local development.
+The application proxies REST API calls to the configured Nuts node, so leaving it unsecured will allow anyone to access the proxied Nuts node REST APIss.

 ## Building and running

 ### Development